team-leevio/happy-elementor-addons/readme.txt

-= Can I use my own particle js effects within HappyAddons? = Yes, you can use particle effects form the Particle Js site.
+= Can I use my own particle js effects within HappyAddons? = Yes, you can use particle effects from the Particle Js site.
 Here is tutorial - [youtube https://www.youtube.com/watch?v=iD83Sr4pFSw&ab_channel=HappyAddons]

+= Where do I report security bugs found in this plugin? = Please report security bugs found in the source code of the Happy Addons for Elementor plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/9e5fb984-20b0-4938-ada0-b373eb456019).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Installation ==